IM-Deane/im-deane.github.io/README-TCA.md

 ## II.
 Analysis & Design

-I've been commissioned to revamp TCA's existing website.
+I've been commissioned to redesign TCA's existing website.
 My plan is to modernize the site using mobile-first principles.

 ### Problems: